Harmelodic/automation-infrastructure/README.md

 - Enabling of Cloud APIs
 - Kubernetes Cluster & Node pool
-- Central Database for re-use
+- Central Database for re-use (since I'm too cheap to do proper microservice DB isolation)

 This is run in a CI/CD pipeline, using the Storage bucket and Service Account created in the [Getting Started](#Getting_Started) section.